Wren was given sleep 17th April 2021.

-She is a very active little dog, although usually busy doing something she shouldn't, she is so cute she gets away with it!
+She was a very active little dog, although usually busy doing something she shouldn't, she was so cute she got away with it!

-A bit of a handful to train, being very self opinionated (she thinks she is just great).
-She is such a whizzy little dog, and loves working with us and guessing what we want - which usually isn't what we wanted at all, but very much to her liking!
+A bit of a handful to train, being very self opinionated (she always knew she was right).
+She was such a whizzy little dog, and loved working with us and guessing what we wanted - which usually wasn't what WE wanted at all, but very much to her liking!
 Funny that......

-She is our very own "giddy kipper" :-)
+She was our very own "giddy kipper" :-)

 Wren gave us 4 beautiful litters of puppies, and set us off on our 'Aviary BC' journey.
-She is still the most incredible funny, loving and joyful dog that we could wish for!
-Now 13 years old and a little grey, she looks and acts like an 8 year old, and long may this continue :-)
+She was always the most incredible funny, loving and joyful dog that we could ever wish for!

 Wren is seal and white.